-- Maintain a close relationship with the Silver Lake Sanitary District to coordinate the orderly extension of service.
-Working as partners, the two entities can direct growth in ways and to areas that are consistent with the wishes of city residents, as expressed in the comprehensive plan. - Where feasible, give preference to extending sanitary sewers to areas immediately adjacent to existing sewer infrastructure over those areas further removed.
+Where feasible, give preference to extending sanitary sewers and public water to areas immediately adjacent to existing infrastructure over those areas further removed.
 Even if the developer underwrites the cost of extending utilities, there is a long-term cost to the utility in maintenance and replacement.
-Logical extensions of existing lines to areas immediately adjacent those already served minimizes this cost.
-Modifying taxation/payment methods to penalize longer, less desirable extensions to reflect the increased long-term cost to the utility to service these areas is one technique that should be considered. - CF 1.5.
-Reduce the frequency and scale from future flood events.
+Logical extensions of existing lines to areas immediately adjacent to those already served, minimizes this cost.
+Modifying taxation/payment methods to penalize longer, less desirable extensions to reflect the increased long-term cost to the utility to service these areas is one technique that should be considered.